john-cd/rust_howto/src/categories/cryptography/_password_hashing.md

 [![cat-cryptography][cat-cryptography-badge]][cat-cryptography]{{hi:Cryptography}}
 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-Pure Rust implementation of the Argon2 password hashing function with support for the Argon2d, Argon2i, and Argon2id algorithmic variants
+`argon2` is a pure-Rust implementation of the 'Argon2' key derivation function, which is commonly used for secure password hashing.

 ```rust,editable
 {{#include ../../../crates/ex/categories/c/tests/cryptography/argon2.rs:example}}